Pendant lamp with five aluminum reflectors

-Verner Pantons VP Globe radiates futurism like no other luminaire.
-Created in 1969, the year of the first moon landing, the design of the lamp illustrates the worldwide new belief in technology and the future.
+Verner Panton VP Globe exudes futurism like no other luminaire.
+Designed in 1969, the year of the first moon landing, the lamp's design exemplifies the world's new faith in technology and the future.
 In the midst of this spirit of optimism and inspired by the thought of a new era, Verner Panton designed the VP Globe .

-Controllability, transparency and colourfulness are the main features of the VP Globe .
-The acrylic glass sphere acts like an air bubble from which the light emerges.
-Inside the sphere a total of five reflectors are suspended on three steel threads.
-These surround the centrally located light source.
+Controllability, transparency and colorfulness are the essential characteristics of the VP Globe .
+The acrylic sphere acts like an air bubble from which the light emerges.
+Inside the sphere, a total of five reflectors are suspended on three steel threads.
+The surround the centrally located illuminant.

-The VP Globe not only provides soft, pleasant and balanced room lighting but also demonstrates Verner Panton's feeling for technical aspects, materials and the interplay of possibilities in a unique way.
+The VP Globe thus not only provides a soft, pleasant and balanced room light, but also uniquely demonstrates Verner Panton's flair for technical aspects, materials and the interplay of possibilities.

 "Color planning is crucial in the design of an environment.
 It is not enough to say that red equals red and blue equals blue.
-I generally work with the colors of the color spectrum in parallel and consider how they follow each other within the spectrum.
-In this way I can control the warm or cold character of a room and create an intended mood" , says Verner Panton about the interaction of colours in design.
+I generally work in parallel with the colors of the color spectrum and consider how they follow each other within the spectrum.
+In this way, I can control the warm or cold character of a space and create an intended mood." , says Verner Panton about the interplay of colors in design.

-Although the play with colour temperatures and light colours is no longer a rarity nowadays and with modern lighting systems, the VP Globe Pendant luminaire in a unique way the mechanical and optical interplay of light, light colours and room moods.
-In addition, the luminaire classic enriches every environment with its clear acrylic glass shade and the technical and cool-looking aluminium reflectors and attracts all eyes.
+While playing with color temperatures and light colors is no longer a rarity in today's world and with modern lighting systems, the VP Globe pendant luminaire illustrates in a unique way the mechanical and optical interplay of light, light colors and room moods.
+In addition, the classic luminaire enriches any environment with its clear acrylic shade and the technical and cool-looking aluminum reflectors and attracts all eyes.

 The VP Globe was originally designed by Verner Panton for the company Louis Poulsen.
-Today Verpan produces the extraordinary lamp, which is delivered including a black textile cable and a ceiling canopy.
+Today Verpan produces the extraordinary lamp, which comes including a black textile cable and a ceiling canopy.

-Every Verpan product is delivered with a certificate of authenticity.
-This certificate guarantees that it is an original product, which is still manufactured today according to the strict quality specifications of Verner Panton of Verpan
+Each Verpan product comes with a certificate of authenticity.
+This certificate guarantees that it is an original product, which is still manufactured by Verpan according to the strict quality specifications of Verner Panton.